not-na/peng3d/docs/guide/quickstart.rst

 Now that we have created our window, we'll create our first menu and register it::

-   main_menu = peng3d.Menu("main", peng.window, peng)
+   main_menu = peng3d.Menu("main", peng.window)
    peng.window.addMenu(main_menu)

 The basic :py:class:`Menu` class is designed for layer-based rendering.
 We will later change this, since we want to create a GUI with widgets.

-Also, we always need to register menus (and later also submenus and widgets), so it is a good practice to always register a menu right after creating it.
+Also, we always need to register menus, so it is a good practice to always register a menu right after creating it.

 Lastly, we'll switch to our main menu and start the application::